keefecn/technical-share/软件可复用/tools.工具/docker用户手册.md

 $ docker swarm join-token manager
 To add a manager to this swarm, run the following command:
     docker swarm join --token SWMTKN-1-106itx81w- 192.168.0.240:2377

+# 节点管理
+$ docker node
+Usage:  docker node COMMAND

+Manage Swarm nodes

+Commands:
+  demote      Demote one or more nodes from manager in the swarm inspect     Display detailed information on one or more nodes ls          List nodes in the swarm promote     Promote one or more nodes to manager in the swarm ps          List tasks running on one or more nodes, defaults to current node rm          Remove one or more nodes from the swarm update      Update a node

+Run 'docker node COMMAND --help' for more information on a command.

 # 查看节点